Skip to content

 prioritize { input.stack.labels[_] == "prioritize" }

-The above example will prioritize runs on any stack that has the prioritize label set.
-Please note that run prioritization only works for private worker pools.
-An attempt to prioritize a run on a public worker pool using this policy will be a no-op.
+This example will prioritize runs on any stack that has the prioritize label set.
+Run prioritization only works for private worker pools.
+An attempt to prioritize a run on a public worker pool using this policy will not work.

 Stack locking can be particularly useful in workflows heavily reliant on pull requests.
 The push policy enables you to lock and unlock a stack based on specific criteria using the lock and unlock rules.